compiler-explorer/infra/docs/windows_architecture.md

 ### AMI

-The AMI is confused by running `packer/InstallPwsh.ps1` and `packer/InstallTools.ps1`.
+The AMI consists of running `packer/InstallPwsh.ps1` and `packer/InstallTools.ps1`.
 Despite installing powershell 7, these scripts will execute using the default powershell installed with Windows.
 At the end of installing the tools, a service is configured to execute the `packer/Startup.ps1` on startup of the instance.

 ### Startup